All Products

 BOOL_AND

-• Description: Performs AND operations on a BOOLEAN expression to check whether all values returned by the expression are true.
+• Description: Checks whether all values returned by a BOOLEAN expression are TRUE.

 BOOL_AND(bool)